Russian-Tatar united keyboard layout

 That is the reason why first of all this new Russian-Tatar layout is a Russian layout.
 All the letters and symbols are keeping their places.
 Those who would change their Russian layout to this Russian-Tatar one would not consider any differencies — no discomfort, no need to retrain or change habits, everything is the same.
 But as a bonus, there would be the way to write in Tatar language if needed.

-What does the new layout contain?
+What else does the new layout contain?

 Russian (plus typographic symbols)